K.H. Lee gets 1st PGA Tour win at Nelson, qualifies for PGA - WTMJ

 The reward was the final spot next week in the PGA Championship.

-Heavy rain fell most of the back nine for the leaders, with puddles showing up on greens over the final holes and one ball in the fairway stuck in the middle of a fast-moving stream.
-The players slogged through the deluge before lightning forced a delay.

-Most of the standing water was gone when play resumed two hours and 23 minutes later.
-Lee missed a par putt on No. 16 to cut his lead to two, but answered with two birdies.
-The sun came out just as Lee was finishing his 6-under 66.

-Burns struggled to a 71 to finish at 22 under, a shot ahead of 2011 Masters champion Charl Schwartzel, Daniel Berger, Patton Kizzire and Scott Stallings.
+Burns finished 22 under, a shot ahead of 2011 Masters champion Charl Schwartzel, Daniel Berger, Patton Kizzire and Scott Stallings.
 Troy Merritt and Joseph Bramlett finished two more back at 19 under.

 When the delay hit, Jordan Spieth already knew he was going to fall short again in his hometown event, played on its third course in the past four Nelsons at the rain-soaked TPC Craig Ranch in McKinney, about 30 miles north of Dallas.